Avelanda/doc-analyzer-llm/BARE_METAL.md

 ## To start the application

-Digital Guide is comprised of three main sections.
+Is'alni is comprised of three main sections.
 The `frontend`, `server`, and `collector`.
 When running in production you will be running `server` and `collector` on two different processes, with a build step for compilation of the frontend.

 1. Build the frontend application.
 `cd frontend && yarn build` - this will produce a `frontend/dist` folder that will be used later.